 Mechanism of Action

-Absorption: Eletriptan is well absorbed after oral administration with peak plasma levels occurring approximately 1.5 hours after dosing to healthy subjects.
+Eletriptan is well absorbed after oral administration with peak plasma levels occurring approximately 1.5 hours after dosing to healthy subjects.
 In patients with moderate to severe migraine the median Tmax is 2.0 hours.
 The mean absolute bioavailability of eletriptan is approximately 50%.
 The oral pharmacokinetics are slightly more than dose-proportional over the clinical dose range.
 The AUC and Cmax of eletriptan are increased by approximately 20 to 30% following oral administration with a high fat meal.
+RELPAX can be taken with or without food.

-There is a statistically significant increased half-life (from about 4.4 hours to 5.7 hours) between elderly (65 to 93 years of age) and younger adult subjects (18 to 45 years of age) (see PRECAUTIONS).
+There is a statistically significant increased half-life (from about 4.4 hours to 5.7 hours) between elderly (65 to 93 years of age) and younger adult subjects (18 to 45 years of age) [see Use In Specific Populations].

 Gender: The pharmacokinetics of eletriptan are unaffected by gender.